emporyou/magento2emporyou/README.md

-magento-ext-adminproducturl
+magento2emporyou
 ===========================

-Magento Extension for adding a link to the product url on the product admin page
+Magento Extension to enable integration with emporyou.com